JOJOXAI/jojoxai.github.io/contents/projects.md

-- National Natural Science Foundation of China (involve).
+- National Natural Science Foundation of China (No:62166038) [Involve].